The Nest

 If the home’s sale conditions aren’t standard, they tend to be way off.

 Zillow acknowledges that Zestimates may be off by as much as 10% in some cases.
-Nonetheless, it can still be a useful starting point.
+Nonetheless, it can still be a helpful starting point.
 You can use the tool to determine a property’s value, which can be especially helpful in areas lacking comparable sales data.

 Is Zestimate More Accurate Than Redfin?